luciocola/cop/README.md

 3. **Asset Integrity**: Use `cop:integrity_hash` for critical assets to ensure data integrity
 4. **Manifest References**: Link to master COP manifests using `cop:manifest_ref` or `about` relation links
 5. **Temporal Precision**: Use RFC 3339 timestamps for all datetime fields
+6. **Raster Data**: When using raster assets, combine with the [Raster Extension](https://github.com/stac-extensions/raster) for complete band and data type information
+7. **Platform and Sensor**: Use `cop:platform` and `cop:sensor` to track data provenance, especially important for multi-source operational environments
+8. **Software Tracking**: Include `cop:software_identifier` to maintain processing lineage and ensure reproducibility

 ## Contributing

 All contributions are subject to the